veredcon/vscode-copilot-chat/RESEARCH_BAS_COPILOT.md

 - [X] Understand Copilot Chat OSS architecture and LLM provider plug-in points.
 - [X] Implement basic SAP AI Core provider and integrate into Copilot (currently file based credentials - ai-core-creds.json)
+- [ ] Extract the implementation from the patch of copilot to a seperate extension like in the sample provided here so the LLM provider will be contribted from an extension- https://github.com/microsoft/vscode-copilot-chat/pull/315 (only works from 1.103.0 of VSCode) - This will be relevant for both BAS and Local VSCode.
+- [ ] Ability to set default: e.g. Agent + specific model - needs to auto register specific model.
+How to determine which "default" model will be relevant for each scenario?
+- [ ] Ability to expose relevant AI Core models - filter according to some "white list"
 - [ ] Refactor provider to support streaming responses for real-time AI chat (currently responses are not streamed).
 - [ ] Support/Test more models in Agent mode (e.g. anthropic is not fully supported in agent mode.
 Need to verify what is supported by orchestration API).
-- [ ] Token counting and metering - `orchestration` service provides `getTokenUsage()` which provides token usage details, including `total_tokens`, `prompt_tokens`, and `completion_tokens`.
+- [ ] Token counting and metering - `orchestration` service provides `getTokenUsage()` which provides token usage details, including `total_tokens`, `prompt_tokens`, and `completion_tokens`
+    - Understand how our BAS proxy for metering works and understand how to maintain it
+    - Investigate ability to categorize different API calls (e.g., analysis, file generation, file read) and assign weights to them in order to support usage profiling and pricing decisions.
 - [ ] Add integration/unit tests for core Copilot provider logic.
 - [ ] Refactor for robust logging, diagnostics, and error transparency (for troubleshooting).

 ### 2. Secure Cloud and BAS Integration

-- [ ] Upgrade BAS to 1.103.0 and verify 0.30.0 version of copilot there - In Progress
+- [ ] Upgrade BAS to 1.103.0 and verify 0.30.0 version of copilot there - In Progress (or 1.102.2 and copilot 0.29.1)
 - [ ] Ensure credential usage (ai-core-creds.json direct file) is feature-toggled and only available in local/dev.
 - [ ] In BAS production, ensure **all** AI Core API calls are routed via the `/llm` BAS proxy endpoint - How to do it?
-    - [ ] Build a library like `gai-core`, seperated from the genie concept that will execute http requests in order to get specific deployment deployment and request completion.
-This will involve in parsing messages per each provider (e.g. openai payload is different from anthropic).
-We can avoid doing that by potentially use the SAP AI Core SDK - but this is not currently possible.
-    - [ ] There is a concept of client proxy registry in **python** SDK see [here](https://help.sap.com/doc/generative-ai-hub-sdk/CLOUD/en-US/_reference/prompt-registry.html#initialize-the-client-to-interact-with-the-prompt-registry) and [here](https://github.wdf.sap.corp/AI/generative-ai-hub-sdk/blob/main/gen_ai_hub/proxy/core/proxy_clients.py) and example of registring [bas python client proxy](https://github.tools.sap/BTP-AI-Gen-EngSrv-India/generative-ai-hub-sdk-testcase/blob/basClient/bas_client.py) but this does not exist in javascript SDK.
-Opened [feature request](https://github.com/SAP/ai-sdk-js/issues/881) to AI Core
+    - [ ] Use directly ai-core-sdk javascript and use custom destination that is registered programatically - look here for details: https://github.com/SAP/ai-sdk-js/issues/881

 ### 3. Tool Calling / MCP Workflow